 Need A Lot of Citrus Juice?
 Get a Press

-If you are serious about juicing citrus then this style of press would be a good investment.
-It is larger than the previous options and does cost more, though a decent one can still be found for under $100.
+If you are serious about juicing citrus, then this style of citrus press would be a good investment.
+It is larger than the previous options and does cost more.
+A decent one can still be found for under $100.
 Do keep in mind that this requires manual force, so you will get what you pay for and it is best to choose a well-built press.

 With this counter top style of citrus juicer you can squeeze a lot of fruit in very little time.
 It is a perfect option if you have space in the kitchen, love fresh... citrus juice, and want a good workout at the same time.

 - Cut fruit in half.

 - Place one half on the reamer, pulp side down.

 - Grab the arm and forcefully pull the handle down until all of the juice is released.

 In most instances, this press will produce a relatively pulp- and seed-free juice, though a strainer may be needed.Continue to 7 of 7 below.

 07 of 07

 The final option for getting juice out of citrus fruit is, arguably, the easiest.
 It's supposed to be easy, anyway.
 Some people love these and others find the old-fashioned juicers easier.